CDE will be closed on Monday, May 29 for the Memorial Day holiday.

-Gray Wolf Management - To prepare for any future wolf migrations into Colorado, the DOW has set up a multi-disciplinary work group that developed a draft Wolf Management Plan linked from this page plus other related documents to wolf management in other areas.
+Gray Wolf Management - To prepare for any future wolf migrations into Colorado, the CPW has set up a multi-disciplinary work group that developed a draft Wolf Management Plan linked from this page plus other related documents to wolf management in other areas.

 Insect Resources - Facts on insects from the Colorado State University Extension Service.

 Species Profiles - Click on the name of the mammal, fish, bird, or amphibian and see the description, range, habitat, diet, reproduction, and endangered status.

 Whirling Disease and Colorado's Trout - Important facts on this parasitic infection of trout and salmon including prevention and control.

 Wildlife Research - Recent studies on aquatic animals, birds and mammals.

 Selected Print and Electronic Publications

 Title: 2014 Colorado statewide comprehensive outdoor recreation plan : strategies for sustaining Colorado's outdoors heritage.